Villaines-la-Juhel: History

 The Roman road from Jublains to Lisieux passed near the current agglomeration, which indicates an occupation of the site at that time.
 With the Middle Ages, the Lord of Mayenne established a castle on a hillock not far from the borough de Saint-Georges, centre of the town.
 Aiglibert, Bishop of Le Mans, gave to the Monastery of Sainte-Marie half of said of Villaines, Trans, Thorigné, July 9, 692.
 These localities are also confirmed to Saint-Aldric by Louis Débonnaire in 892, but under the name of Vilhena.

 In 1140, Mathilde of England gave the ground of Villaines, to Juhel II de Mayenne, in thanks for the services which he had rendered.
 The seigniory took its name then.
 A fortress was built at that time, in ruin since the war of the English and of which remains today, bases of the keep.

 Villaines-la-Juhel initially formed a châtellenie, chief town for the franks-fiefs of one of the seigniories of Maine in 1312 and concerning the county of Maine.
 The family of Champagne occupied the ground of Villaines-la-Juhel until the French Revolution.
 The fibers of flax and hemp used in manufactures of Alençon and of Mayenne came from Villaines-la-Juhel.
 The borough also exported eggs, butter, poultries and pigs.

 After the 2nd world war, a deputy of Mayenne, Robert Buron, became several times minister, was to advise General and Mayor of Villaines-la-Juhel.
 It was under his impulse and his relayed by the successive municipalities that the city took a new rise.
 The presence of large companies testify to this dynamism even though today the commune undergoes some delocalization.
 The city obtained important industrial companies, thus employing a great number of employees.

 However, many suffered from the closing of several great production facilities as the factory Seb-Moulinex which had employed several hundreds of employees.
 However, other industries (materials of office automation, manufacture of multi-media supports, etc.) have a dynamic activity and employ a significant part of the local working population.

+Population

 Sports

 Villaines-la-Juhel is a control on Paris-Brest-Paris, a long-distance cycling event organized each fourth year.